The Queen Is Dead (song): Background

 The origins of "The Queen Is Dead" date to a live performance of the band's 1985 song "Barbarism Begins at Home", where Smiths frontman and lyricist Morrissey ad-libbed the lyrics "the queen is dead", a phrase from the novel Last Exit to Brooklyn (1964).
 Morrissey later decided to revisit the phrase for the lyric of a new song.
 Inspired by the political tone of the lyric, Smiths guitarist Johnny Marr wrote the music by drawing on MC5 and the Velvet Underground's "I Can't Stand It", a song which had been unreleased by the band until it appeared on an archival compilation in 1985.
 Much of the song's composition resulted from extensive jamming in the studio.
 As bassist Andy Rourke recalled:

 Rourke composed the song's bassline in the studio, a performance Marr described as an accomplishment "that [other] bass players still haven't matched".
+Upon Rourke's death in 2023, Marr added: "Watching him play bass on the song The Queen is Dead was so impressive that I said to myself 'I'll never forget this moment.'"

 Marr also developed his guitar line in the studio, manipulating the note of a harmonic with the angle of his wah-wah pedal.
 Mike Joyce's layered drum intro was the result of a looped sample that Joyce recorded.
 According the band's engineer Stephen Street, "We had this very antiquated sampler ... you could only record for so long but you could loop it.
 We got Mike to play this rumbling rhythm and then sampled a small section of it."

 Lyrically, the song explores Morrissey's antipathy for the monarchy, an institution he has since described as an "unequal and inequitable social system".
-Morrissey additionally makes camp references punning on the double meaning of queen: as he noted in the press, "There's a safety net in the song that the 'old queen' is me".
-The song also draws on Michael Fagan's trespassing for lyrical inspiration.
+Morrissey additionally makes camp references to the double meaning of queen: as he noted in the press, "There's a safety net in the song that the 'old queen' is me".
+The song also draws for lyrical inspiration upon the incident when Michael Fagan trespassed in Buckingham Palace and encountered Queen Elizabeth II.
 According to author Tony Fletcher, the lyric "When you're tied to your mother's apron, no one talks about castration" was a reference to Morrissey's close relationship with his mother when growing up.

 Per Morrissey's request, the song begins with a snippet of "Take Me Back to Dear Old Blighty", sung by actress Cicely Courtneidge in the 1962 film The L-Shaped Room.
 At the suggestion of Street, about a minute of the song's jam was cut from the final recording.
 Originally, the band had planned for the song to fade out.